hzi-braunschweig/influenzahub.net/README.md

 - [ ] Install Visual Studio Code [here](https://code.visualstudio.com/download).
 - [ ] As aforementioned, install Hugo.
 On Windows we recommend doing this using [Chocolatey](https://chocolatey.org/install) as the Hugo docs suggest.
 - [ ] Ensure your terminal is navigated to the folder where you would like your local version of the codebase.
-- [ ] Proceed to [getting things set up locally](#getting-things-set-up-locally) to perform the Git clone.
+- [ ] Proceed to [getting things set up locally](#getting-things-set-up-locally) to perform the Git clone and run Hugo webserver.
-- [ ] This may prompt you for an SSH key, follow this [video guide](https://www.youtube.com/watch?v=WgZIv5HI44o) carefully to set up an SSH key.
+- [ ] Attempting a Git clone may prompt you for an SSH key, follow this [video guide](https://www.youtube.com/watch?v=WgZIv5HI44o) carefully to set up an SSH key.
 This validates that your machine is an authorised member of the organisation.
 Ensure that you generate your SSH key passphrase securely and store it in a safe place.
 - [ ] Once authorised, you will need an elementary knowledge of Git to commit and push your changes to the local repository.
 There are many [resources online to learn from](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/).

 Optional steps: